ProbabilisticWorld/CYOALabs/Phys11x/About.md

 # About the labs in this folder

 ## Week 1: Fun with physics
 This is a one-day exploration of different physics principles that students encounter throughout this course.
+Information about the "Mystery Tube" can be found in the paper [*Modeling the Nature of Science with the Mystery Tube*, Scott Miller, The Physics Teacher **52**, 548 (2014)](https://doi.org/10.1119/1.4902200).

 ## Weeks 2 & 3: Using density to learn about statistics